ztp-at/RKSV/README.md

 Python RKSV Scripts
 ===================

-This repository contains a collection of scripts für verifying and analyzing cash register logs (DEPs) and signed receipts according to the Registrierkassensicherheitsverordnung (RKSV).
+This repository contains a collection of scripts for verifying and analyzing cash register logs (DEPs) and signed receipts according to the Registrierkassensicherheitsverordnung (RKSV).